Megan Little ND, NBC-HWC

 I am Megan, and am a new-ish resident of the Kansas City area.
 I grew up in Oregon and attended Oregon State University (go Beavers!) where I studied health promotion and education.
 Health seemed like a natural way to go after exhausting all of the health classes my high school had to offer, and I haven't lost my passion since.
 Following my undergraduate degree, I started working in the education department at a rural hospital then transitioned to one-on-one education at a small eye clinic.
-Working with patients was where it is at!

 I feel blessed that I get to go on this health journey with you.
 I, like you, and everyone else, am not perfect.
 I love natural medicine for how it empowers my own life as much as it can yours.
-I have personally struggled with migraines, insomnia, chronic fatigue, and anxiety, and have had success in treating them using naturopathic treatments.
+I have personally struggled with migraines, insomnia, chronic fatigue, and anxiety, and have had success in treating them using lifestyle and natural treatments.
 I try for a life of balance and understand that every person is on their own journey towards better health.
 I strive to practice the same things I will talk about with clients - a life of gratitude, whole foods nutrition, intentional movement and a firm spiritual foundation.

 In 2018 my focus began to change from being a 'doctor' to becoming a health coach through training with the Mayo Clinic in Rochester, Mn.
 Although I love natural medicine, I am most passionate about how I can help people make changes for their health and decided to leave private practice in September 2019.
 While someone might consider me an 'expert' because I am an ND, I firmly believe that an individual knows what will work best for their own health journey and my job is to help you figure that out.
 In March 2020 I became a National Board Certified Health and Wellness Coach.
 The NBC-HWC is the only health coach certification recognized by the American Medical Association.